beet-software/dorm/docs/docs/reference/public-api.md

 ~~~

 `SimpleCreation<Data, I>` is the accepted creation type for generated
-single-key entities, so it accepts both factory results.
+single-key entities, so it accepts both factory results. `Creation.auto` can
+use a dORM-generated identity or a backend-generated identity when the model
+declares `DatabaseGeneratedIdSpec` and the engine supports it.
 Generated
 composite-key entities accept `ExplicitCreation<Data, CompositeKey>` only;
 passing `Creation.auto(...)` to their generated `put` or `putAll` is a
-compile-time error. `AutoIdentity<I>` requests the engine's automatic
+compile-time error. `AutoCreation<Data, I>` follows the automatic identity
-identity. `ExplicitIdentity<I>` contains the final identity. `ResolvedCreation<Data, I>` is the context passed to
+strategy, while `ExplicitCreation<Data, I>` contains the final identity.
+`ResolvedCreation<Data, I>` is the context passed to
 `Entity.fromData`; it contains `dependency`, `data`, `id`, and
-`wasGenerated`.
+`identitySource`, which identifies whether the engine, database, or caller
+supplied the final identity.

 ## Filters and queries